berlinplan/berlinplan.github.io/readme.md

  ------------

-#### What Is Hypocrisy?

-A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
-(217)

-#### No ethics better than Ethical luxury?

-Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #blacklivesmatter in the fight against social injustices.(218)

-#### A luxury brand, which increase inequality through its goods, employ on social media to address social injusticds?(219)

 #### What factors contribute to the impossibility of publishing your ideas to society through platforms like YouTube, Google, Instagram, Facebook, Amazon, Twitter, TikTok, and TV companies, which have psychopathic tendencies?